Pay Hike vs. Raise

 Trek is the commonly used word meaning to go on a hike.
 So, “We went on a trek through the Himalayas.” means the same thing as “We went on a hike through the Himalayas.”

 In India (and most of the world), football is played with a round white and black ball.
 Football in the US is played with an ovalish, brown ball.
-Americans would not call football in the US "American football."
-Indians often call football which is not soccer "American football."
+Americans would not call football in the US “American football.”
+People from India (and everywhere else except the US) often call football which is not soccer “American football.”

 “My mom expired 10 years ago.”
 This is a common Indian way of saying, “My mom passed away 10 years ago.”
 In the U.S., the word ‘expired’ often refers to moldy or uneatable food, especially old milk.
 So maybe if an American heard, “He expired yesterday,” he or she may imagine old milk in their mind first, get confused, then maybe be able to make out that expired was being used in place of the term ‘passed away.’
 Keep in mind, in the U.S. people may prefer to say, “passed away” as to “die.”
 The phrase “passed away” feels more polite and empathetic, while the use of the words “die” or “dead” may be understood as offensive or hurtful.
 Also, keep in mind that at work Americans tend not to talk about death or dying, especially in group settings or with people they do not know very well.